Stupeflix/stupeflix-tasks-api/v1/tasks.rst

 .. dragon:task:: audio.info

-    Return duration of audio file.
+    Return duration and codec of an audio file.

-    If url parameter points to a video, audio.info returns the same output key/values as video.info.

     :input url: URL of the audio file to be scanned.
     :input_type url: string